What Master’s in Criminal Justice Degree is Right For You? [Comparison Guide]

 - Tuition discounts are offered for working law enforcement professionals, active duty military, veterans and military spouses.
 Veterans should confirm that program accepts G.I.
 Bill® and participates in VA’s Yellow Ribbon Program.

-- Flexible class scheduling makes it possible for you to complete your coursework without interfering with your work or family demands
+- Flexible class scheduling can make it possible for you to complete your coursework without interfering with your work or family obligations

 - The path toward graduation is reasonable in duration, ideally less than two years for a master’s degree.